zero-net-positive/research/topics.md

 * 'Human capital' / Management innovation - how do we build more conscious individuals? 'super hr', workplace democracy ideas, etc.

 * Financing - kickstarter, jobs act, family and friends, control

+Some additional sources of inspiration, to explore and organize in to topics:

+* [B-Labs](http://benefitcorp.net/about-b-lab) and their work on b-corp and [benefit corporation](http://benefitcorp.net/).

+* Valve's [handbook](http://newcdn.flamehaus.com/Valve_Handbook_LowRes.pdf), and their cool structure.

+* Semco's workplace democracy innovations, as detailed in [Maverick](http://en.wikipedia.org/wiki/Maverick_(book)